piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-40-broker-configuration-for-given-plan.md

 While processing requests, KEB reads the configuration from the ConfigMap that holds data for a given plan.

 > [!NOTE]
-> Currently, only the Kyma custom resource template can be configured.
+> Only the Kyma custom resource (CR) template can be configured.

 ## ConfigMap